Frequently Asked Questions About Wireless

 Yes, whenever you can you should use the wired network to do your work.

-With the 802.11g wireless standard you can have a connection of 54 Mb/sec at best (i.e. if you're right next to the access point and you are the only user).
+CCRI will no longer be supporting the 802.11b standard.
+With the current standard of 802.11ac wave1 installed and configured, the maximum bandwidth any one device shall achieve will be no more than 600Mbps at best (i.e. if you're right next to the access point and you are the only user).
 However, you rarely achieve the maximum possible speed.
-This is because of multiple users and signal strength.
+This is because of many factors.
+Some of these factors are: the ty pe of device you are using, how many users are connected to the AP you are connected to, the signal strength you are currently using, how many streams your device can handle with your current AP.
 All users within range of an access point share that bandwidth, so you'll only get the top speed if you are the only person within range of that access point.
 In addition, as you move away from the access point and the signal gets weaker, the system will automatically slow down to give you more reliable data transfer (sort of like speaking slower so people will understand you better).

 The unlicensed nature of radio-based wireless LANs means that other products (ex.
 2.4 GHz cordless phones, microwave ovens, garage door openers, Bluetooth™ devices) that transmit energy in the same frequency spectrum can potentially interfere with a WLAN system.
 Older microwave ovens are a concern, but most WLAN manufacturers design their products to account for microwave interference.
 RF interference can also occur if two WLANs are located in close proximity to each other.
 This situation is usually dealt with by placing each WLAN on a different RF channel within allowed frequency range.